GiammaFer75/Proteogenome/README.md

 <a name="i"/></a></br>
 ### ***Introduction***
-This software has been developed considering the mass spectrometry (MS) analysis process.
-In general, the mass spectrometers generate peptide raw data.
-If not further processed, these data are not very informative.
-For this reason, onboard the mass spectrometer appliances, specific software are often available.
-These tools perform the data analysis allowing the peptide sequences identification, if present where occur the post transitional modifications (PTM) in the peptide sequence and the proteins identification (providing the ID codes) from which the peptides come.
+This software was developed considering the mass spectrometry (MS) analysis process.
+In general, mass spectrometers generate peptide raw data.
+If not further processed, this data is not very informative.
+For this reason, specific software is often available on board the mass spectrometer equipment.
+These tools perform data analysis allowing: identification of peptide sequences, post-transitional modifications (PTMs) in the peptide sequence (if present) and identification of proteins (providing ID codes) from which the peptides originate.
 Our purpose is to represent these data on a genome browser giving the opportunity to have an overview of three main feature of these proteomics data:
 - which parts of the DNA are expressed (protein map)
 - how intese has been this expression (protein map color coding)
 - which peptides confirm the presence of a protein and where they are located (peptide map)